 While the new series has been rather more impressive (if a bit Uncanny Valley) with its Turbo Boost and metamorphosis sequences, it seems to have a harder time with effects nowhere near as special: watch the rear window during driving scenes shot from inside KITT.
 The color saturation is so far off one expects to see Wile E. Coyote chasing after the Knight 3000.

 Goosebumps was a kids TV series, which already means it'll have a low budget.
 But combine that with the fact it's a horror anthology and you get some of the most awful special effects this side of the live-action Animorphs.
-Of course, kids watching it won't notice, but when watching it as an adult for nostalgia reasons... yeah.
+Of course, kids watching it won't notice, but when watching it as an adult for nostalgia reasons, you will.

-Parodied in the "Funkenstein" sketches in MadTV, which parody 1970s low-budget blaxploitation remakes of classic horror movies such as Blacula and Blackenstein.
+MadTV parodied this in their "Funkenstein" sketches, which parody 1970s low-budget blaxploitation remakes of classic horror movies such as Blacula and Blackenstein.
 Some of the sketches, such as "Funkenstein vs. The Creature of the White Lagoon" and "Funkenstein vs. Nefertiti" make deliberately awful use of blue screen effects.
 A hilarious example is the "underwater fight scene" in "Creature from the White Lagoon", which uses video footage of an aquarium to create a lagoon.

 Parodied in A Colbert Christmas: The Greatest Gift Of All, which is every cheesy Christmas trope you can think of turned up toeleven.
 Elvis Costello is amazed when Stephen reveals that the "reindeer" hired for the show are actually just goats with antlers.
 "Well, you can't tell!"
 Cut to a miniature goat with a pair of toy antlers tied to its head.

-An episode of The Professionals had a car going off a cliff in slow motion — which only highlights the fact that it's driven by crash-test dummies.
+The Professionals had a car going off a cliff in slow motion in one episode — which only highlights the fact that it's driven by crash-test dummies.
 Even if a short-sighted audience member was fooled, one of the driver's heads falls off for no apparent reason.

 Also happens any time one of the polar bears is shown closely.
 They look like they were modeled on a 10-year old Macintosh.